 They are also lovely for writing with them.
 Especially because holding it in your hand makes drawing even more special.
 I love how some art supplies inspire us to make art and feel good about ourselves.
 (Or is it just me?)

-I’ve tried most of my pens and markers, and here’s how they look like.
+I’ve tried most of my pens and markers, and here’s what they look like.

-I chose a really textured background for this.
+I chose a hard-core, textured background for this.

 The only one I wouldn’t use like this is the fine liner.
 Any fine liner.
 They might write well in the beginning, but they usually quit soon and then they won’t write on regular paper either.